erickhun/blog/content/posts/partner-os-claude-mcp-obsidian.md

 **Solution:**
 - **SuperWhisper**: Capture voice to text, and send it to Obsidian Daily notes
 - **Claude Desktop**: Can read Obsidian files natively (through MCP)
-- **Obsidian**: Stores everything as plain text files (perfect for AI reading)
+- **Obsidian**: Stores everything as plain text files (Easily read by Claude)
 - **iCloud Sync**: Syncs seamlessly between Mac and iPhone

 ## The whole workflow looks like:
 1. I capture thoughts on my phone
-2. They're sent to Obsidian
+2. Share it to Obsidian Mobile
-3. Synced between phone and Mac (via icloud)
+3. It's synced between phone and Mac via icloud
-4. On desktop, Claude reads daily notes, connects them with all other notes, and processes them
+4. On desktop, Claude reads daily notes, connects them with all other notes, and processes them to give me any type of insights

 ## The Setup

 [![Claude Obsidian PartnerOS](/img/claude-mcp-obsidian-partneros.png)](/img/claude-mcp-obsidian-partneros.png)